India's IT plans suffer from power cuts, congestion - and monkeys

-VARANASI, India As India launches an $18 billion plan to spread the information revolution to its provinces, the problems it faces are a holdover from the past - electricity shortages, badly planned, jam-packed cities, and monkeys.
+VARANASI, India As India launches an $18 billion (12 billion pound) plan to spread the information revolution to its provinces, the problems it faces are a holdover from the past - electricity shortages, badly planned, jam-packed cities, and monkeys.

 The clash between the old world and the new is sharply in focus in the crowded 3,000-year-old holy city of Varanasi, where many devout Hindus come to die in the belief that doing so will give them salvation.
 Varanasi is also home to hundreds of macaque monkeys that live in its temples and are fed and venerated by devotees.

-But the monkeys also feast on the fiber-optic cables that are strung along the banks of the Ganges river.
+But the monkeys also feast on the fibre-optic cables that are strung along the banks of the Ganges river.

 "We cannot move the temples from here.
 We cannot modify anything here, everything is built up.
 The monkeys, they destroy all the wires and eat all the wires," said communications engineer A.P.
 Srivastava.